flecsi/flecsi/doc/doxygen/mainpage.md

-Here, you will find API documentation of the FleCSI runtime abstraction layer.
+This document describes the FleCSI C++ API.
+The [high-level documentation](../../index.html) provides an introduction to the design and usage of the library more suitable to the new reader or developer as well as full examples for context.

-The abstraction layer provides a portable interface for defining and executing tasks and kernels, defining and accessing field data, utilities for creating command-line options, a logging utility (flog), an interface for performance analysis using [Caliper](http://software.llnl.gov/Caliper), and an I/O interface for analysis and checkpoint/restart.
+The application layer provides a portable interface for defining and executing tasks and kernels, defining and accessing field data, utilities for creating command-line options, a logging utility (flog), an interface for performance analysis using [Caliper](http://software.llnl.gov/Caliper), and an I/O interface for analysis and checkpoint/restart.

-Additionally, this API documentation covers the core FleCSI topology types, along with utilities designed to aid in the creation of application specialization libraries.
+The topology layer provides several core FleCSI topology types, along with utilities designed to aid in the creation of application specialization libraries.